Capitol Police ordered to arrest staff and visitors not wearing masks after new House mandate

 The Capitol Police did not immediately respond to Fox News' request for comment about the new memo, which also advises that officers must wear masks at all times while indoors.
 But Pelosi's office said she did not order police to begin arresting people because it's not within her power.

-"The Speaker of the House does not control the US Capitol Police," Pelosi spokesperson Drew Hammill told Fox News.
+"The speaker of the House does not control the U.S. Capitol Police," Pelosi spokesperson Drew Hammill told Fox News.
 "We were unaware of the memo until it was reported in the press."

 GOP leadership was quick to pounce on the police's involvement with mask enforcement.

-Minority Leader Kevin McCarthy, R-Calif, Thursday pointed out the police are only permitted to arrest people on the House side of the complex, not the Senate side, because leadership in the upper chamber hasn't brought back the mask mandates.
+Minority Leader Kevin McCarthy, R-Calif., Thursday pointed out the police are only permitted to arrest people on the House side of the complex, not the Senate side, because leadership in the upper chamber hasn't brought back the mask mandates.

 "If you are a Capitol police officer you got orders … if a vaccinated staffer comes across in the House side without a mask you're ordered to arrest them, but not on the Senate side," McCarthy said.
 "This is not the America we know."